limaon/dotfiles/README.md

 # Dotfiles setup

-The configuration files and scripts that I utilize for my daily tasks.
+This repository contains my personal configuration files (dotfiles) and scripts tailored for use on Arch Linux.
+These configurations streamline my development environment, ensuring consistency across all my projects and enhancing productivity.

 ## Details